-NOTE: Athletes and Health Sciences students must notify their department prior to withdrawing from any class.
-Health Science students participating in clinical courses may receive a grade prior to the withdrawal date and become ineligible for withdrawal.
+Student Athletes and Health Sciences Students - These students must notify the appropriate department prior to withdrawing from any course.
+Health Science students participating in clinical courses may receive a grade prior to the withdrawal date and, thereby, become ineligible for withdrawal.